Pineapple For Babies: Health Benefits, Risks, And Recipes

 1. Might remove intestinal worms: As per folk medicine literature, pineapple juice is believed to clear intestinal worms.
 A research study among birds noted the anthelmintic property of pineapple juice (9).
 However, no research studies on humans were found in this regard.

 1. Potential antioxidant: Pineapple has a considerable amount of vitamin C and bromelain that possess antioxidant properties.
-The availability of potent antioxidants in the body supports immunity and reduces free radical damage.
+The availability of potent antioxidants supports immunity, reduces free radical damage, and enhances the body’s healing abilities.

 Apart from bromelain and vitamin C, pineapple also contains good amounts of magnesium and potassium that help in the growth and development of the bones and nervous system.